 I believe forgiveness is a lack of will to face the fact that violence continues to increase, because we are not prepared to face the perpetrators and bring them to account.
-But only by doing so will justice prevail, further atrocities be prevented and the healing process for victims be able to begin.
+But only by doing so will justice prevail, further atrocities be prevented and On a personal level, I will not forgive the killers of my brother without justice.
+That would be a betrayal of my brother.
+I have no right to forgive on his behalf.